samjross/flannelJesus.github.io/_posts/2014-08-30-solving-jekyll-highlight-linenos.md

 Now with those style sheets taken care of, my thoughts came to this: with my prior experience with Jekyll (I had a Jekyll blog on this same domain that I completely scrapped), I remember having one problem that really bugged me: highlight lang linenos.
 I wanted line numbers presented with my code, but just using `{{ "{% highlight python linenos " }}%}` placed the numbers inline with the code -- an obvious problem for copy-pasting. (btw, if you're wondering how I just posted liquid tags within a Jekyll post, check out [this link](http://stackoverflow.com/questions/3426182/how-to-escape-liquid-template-tags) or view my [source code](https://github.com/flannelJesus/flannelJesus.github.io))

-I've been interested for a long time in potentially writing guides and books on programming or web design, and so this functionality is actually pretty important to me.
+I've been interested for a long time in potentially writing guides and books on programming or web design, and so this functionality is actually pretty important to

 Some googling and I found out how to get code snippets produced by pygments that allowed for copy-pasting without copying the line numbers. [thanpolas](http://thanpol.as/jekyll/jekyll-code-highlight-and-line-numbers-problem-solved/) posted about it.
 You'll see a similarity between the title of his post and the title of my post, but I've gone a step further than him.